Koreans in Germany: South Koreans

 Some students, nurses, and industrial trainees from South Korea had already been in West Germany in the late 1950s.
 However, mass migration did not begin until the 1960s, when West Germany invited nurses and miners from South Korea to come as Gastarbeiter; their recruitment of labourers specifically from South Korea was driven not just by economic necessity, but also by a desire to demonstrate support for a country that, like Germany, had been divided by ideology.
-The first group of miners arrived on 16 December 1963, under a programme paid for largely by the South Korean government; German enterprises were not responsible for travel costs, but only for wages and language training.
+The first group of miners arrived on 16 December 1963, under a program paid for largely by the South Korean government; German enterprises were not responsible for travel costs, but only for wages and language training.
 They had high levels of education compared with other Gastarbeiter of the same era; over 60% had completed high school or tertiary education.
 Nurses began arriving in large numbers in 1966.
 Koreans were one of the few non-European groups recruited; West German migration policy generally excluded workers of African and Asian origin during the 1950s through 1970s.
 After living in Germany, some Koreans migrated onwards to the United States under the relaxed entrance standards of the Immigration and Nationality Act of 1965.
 Though the South Korean workers came on limited-term contracts and most initially planned to return home, in the end, half of the workers enlisted ended up remaining in Germany.
 Throughout the 1970s, they staged protests demanding the right to stay, citing their contributions to the economy and health care system; in the end, the West German government refrained from expelling those whose work contracts had expired, instead letting them move on to other work.

 North and South Korea vied for influence among the Korean community in West Germany during the 1960s and 1970s; North Korea sent operatives to West Germany disguised as professors in order to recruit among the Korean community there.
 In 1967, South Korea forcibly extradited, without the consent of the West German government, a number of Koreans suspected of spying for the North, the most famous of whom was composer and later German citizen Isang Yun.
 They were tortured to extract false confessions, and six were sentenced to death.
 West Germany expelled three South Korean diplomats in the aftermath of the incident, and seriously considered breaking off diplomatic relations with South Korea.
 However, they decided against it as the South's attention shifted to the assassination attempt on Park Chung Hee and the USS Pueblo incident, and instead worked quietly to ensure the release of those who had been kidnapped.

 There has been a movement among South Korean miners in Germany in 2011 to let the South Korean government officially recognize their patriotic effort.